omoju/omoju.github.io/_posts/2016-11-10-CIntroCSExperiencePrediction-Part-One.md

 ---
 layout: post-no-feature
-title: "IntroCSExperiencePrediction: Two Birds with One Stone"
+title: "CSExperiencePrediction: Part One, Two Birds with One Stone"
 description: "Self-driving trucks are here.
 We can kill two birds with one stone."
 comments: true
 category: articles